 The Ordinary Differential Equations Project

 The Ordinary Differential Equation Project, an open source textbook designed to teach ordinary differential equations to undergraduates, is a work in progress.
-The latest and most up-to-date version of The Ordinary Differential Equation Project can be found at HTML Version.
+The latest and most up-to-date version of The Ordinary Differential Equation Project can be found at HTML Version (updated August 1, 2024).
 In addition, there is a Runestone Version.

 We recommend the online version in Runestone, since it is updated weekly.
 The Runestone version contains working Sage cells and allows students to respond to reading questions directly in the textbook.